mnzaki/ng-fx/README.md

 ### A simple way to add beautiful animations to your angular apps.
 Animations based off [animate.css](http://daneden.github.io/animate.css/).
 All animations are built in JavaScript.

+#### ng-Fx does not rely on CSS for animations.
+This allows it to be dynamic and able to adjust on the fly.
+The only predefined CSS classes are the animations and the easings. ng-Animate allows ng-Fx to create JavaScript based animations, so the classes do no correspond to a style in a CSS file.

 ## Dependencies
 + Angular.js (1.2+)
 + ng-Animate